shakeebbb/vision_pkg/README.md

 PARAMETERS:

-vision_node : stupidOffset subtracts the steady offset if any while sending each waypoint to mavros
+vision_node : sOffset subtracts the steady offset if any while sending each waypoint to mavros
 	      Ts is the sampling time of the discrete controller/system Th is the time horizon for the trajectory generation Subscribers and publishers topics